-- Proposals can address issues within these thematic fields or can cover several thematic fields; the most relevant thematic field has to be identified in the application form. - Policy-relevant reviews of literature and practice are eligible. - Interlinkages of adaptation and mitigation issues and policy should be given particular attention. - Uncertainty should be clearly addressed. - Interdisciplinary research teams are encouraged, but focused disciplinary research, especially if it is particularly innovative or useful, is eligible. - Early stakeholder involvement, if relevant, is encouraged at all levels, for instance, incorporating local knowledge and directly involving stakeholders (e.g. from industry, community administrations and NGOs) in policy deliberations. - Cooperation with international partners is encouraged, and up to a third of the costs can be attributed to foster this collaboration, especially if it serves to enhance Austrian research competence. - Research proposals should specify their "user value", either to the greater (also international) research community or to the Austrian policy community. - Applicants should clearly indicate if there are overlaps and synergies with research supported by earlier ACRP calls or other funding sources. - Recognising the inherent uncertainties of publication processes, research proposals should clearly indicate their anticipated publications, preferably in peer-reviewed, internationally recognised journals, and other dissemination channels.
+The focus should be on climate change, its impacts, and the potential to adapt to new circumstances.
+Proposals can address issues within these thematic fields or can cover several thematic fields; the most relevant thematic field has to be identified in the application form;

+- Policy-relevant reviews of literature and practice are eligible; - Interlinkages of adaptation and mitigation issues and policy should be given particular attention; - Uncertainty should be clearly addressed; - Interdisciplinary research teams are encouraged, but focused disciplinary research, especially if it is particularly innovative or useful, is eligible; - Early stakeholder involvement, if relevant, is encouraged at all levels, for instance, incorporating local knowledge and directly involving stakeholders (e.g. from industry, community administrations and NGOs) in policy deliberations; - Cooperation with international partners and subcontractors is encouraged, and up to a third of the total granted costs can be attributed to foster this collaboration, especially if it serves to enhance Austrian research competence; - Research proposals should specify their "user value", either to the greater (also international) research community or to the Austrian policy community; - Applicants should clearly indicate if the application is a follow-up project within the ACRP Programme or if there are overlaps and synergies with research supported by earlier ACRP calls or other funding sources; - Recognising the inherent uncertainties of publication processes, research proposals should clearly indicate their anticipated publications, preferably in peer-reviewed, internationally recognised journals, and other dissemination channels.

-The scientific community needs to critically reflect its own role in climate change and unsustainable behaviors.
-Therefore project leaders and partners are expected to address in their submission proposed climate friendly solutions regarding operational aspects, such as travel, meetings, paper, computer and internet use.
+The scientific community needs to critically reflect its own role in climate change and unsustainable behaviours.
+Therefore, project leaders and partners are expected to address in their submission proposed climate friendly solutions regarding operational aspects, such as travel, meetings, paper, computer and internet use.

-05. Administrative information
+5.0 Administrative information